botirk/backend-project-4/README.md

 # Page loader
 Node.js tool to download websites
 * Downloads required page
-* Downloads images from that page
+* Downloads all images from that page
-* Downloads css/js/link resources from that page
+* Downloads all same host css/js/link from that page

 ### Use example: